actions-marketplace-validations/bugsyhq_skim-s3-bucket/README.md

 # Skim S3 Bucket

-This action skims old objects from S3 or compatible buckets.
+This action removes (skims) old objects from S3 or compatible buckets.
+Perfect for temporary storage or backup environments where only recent objects are needed.

+This action can be run on a schedule to periodically remove old objects.
+Keep in mind that GitHub actions are not guaranteed to run, so this should not be used in time-sensitive situations.

 ## Inputs